sethjkantz/WiFi_Sense_NeuralNet/README.md

 Once the desired data has been captured in the various scenarios (walking, static, etc).
 They should be copied from your raspberry pi to the pcap_conversion/pcap_files folder.
 Once this step is ran you will have all the necessary CSVs needed for training and using the data.

 ## Processing and detection
 The host system should use the CSI_WIFI_Sensing.ipynb to process and analyze for binary motion vs no motion.
-Initially the CSI Dataset for WiFi based human detection from Qamar Zaman https://ieee-dataport.org/documents/csi-dataset-wifi-based-human-detection was used for training.
-Download the dataset, place in repo and the logic should work out of the box.
-Once that is in place, you are free to try your own captures and expiriment with own datasets.
-Captures are left out of this git repo due to their size and restrictions (IEEEDataPort subscription required to download, own pcap files are too large).
+Follow steps in data folder to download our data and play around with yourself.

+## CSI_WiFi_Sensing.ipynb
+This is the core model of our system and the main file to review.
+Open up and you will find that it is documented with instructions for how to use, once hugginf face data is downloaded it should be plug and play / easy to use

+## Analyze_CSI.ipynb
+This is a helper file to analyze the CSI data recorded.
+It generates graphs to help better understand how the datasets differ test by test and room by room.

+## Inference_CSI.ipynb
+This is a helper file to use the models we created over individual cases.
+It is mostly use for post test analysis.